 Excitement wafted through the crowd along Savin Hill.
 The community was gathered for a special event that would evolve into a tradition.
-Sails dotted the blue waters of Dorchester Bay below the shady slopes, where a “historical pilgrimage” was about to unfold on June 25, 1904.
+Sails dotted the blue waters of Dorchester Bay below the shady slopes, where a “historical pilgrimage” was about to unfold.
+It was June 25, 1904.

-As the people of Dorchester figuratively turned their thoughts all the way to 1630, when the weary passengers of the “Mary and John” claimed their foothold in the New World, the first Dorchester Day Celebration materialized.
+As the people of Dorchester turned their thoughts back to 1630, when the weary passengers of the “Mary and John” claimed their foothold in the New World, the first Dorchester Day Celebration was on the move.

 In many ways, the genesis of Dorchester Day began with the creation of the Dorchester Historical Society in April 1891.
 William H. Whitmore, who served as the City Registrar, and local luminary James H. Stark, both of whom were known as avid students of the town’s past, spearheaded an organization that numbered 25 members at its inception.
 That number would quickly swell.

 To celebrate the town’s rich annals, the society envisioned a way to blend the past with the present, to gather those who lived in Dorchester and those who had moved, and to bring them together in something of a historical homecoming.